Take Off Your Pants and Jacket: Pre-production

-The three worked on the arrangements for those two songs at Barker's Famous Stars and Straps warehouse.
+While writing the album, Barker frequently commuted between his home studio in Riverside and Hoppus and DeLonge's homes in San Diego, with the trio regularly driving back and forth across Southern California to develop new material.
+The three also worked on the arrangements for at Barker's Famous Stars and Straps warehouse.
 Barker also proposed being promoted to official partner in the band; prior to 2001, he had been considered a touring musician only, and while he had arranged the songs on Enema, he received no publishing residuals.
 Hoppus and DeLonge obliged – they wanted his input on songwriting.
 Finn came into the process during the last week of pre-production, and was very fond of Barker's drum parts, which the other musicians found unconventional and "algebraic".
 Barker remembered going into the process was intimidating but exciting: "We had a lot more pressure on that album than we did before, when nobody seemed to be paying attention.
 We had this huge success, but that just made us feel like we had something to prove.
 Instead of saying, 'Let's write some simple songs that will be huge,' we thought we'd try something more technical and darker.
 We wanted to be taken seriously, and we wanted to challenge ourselves."

 Recording

 Some of Take Off was recorded at Cello Studios off Sunset Boulevard in Hollywood.

 Take Off Your Pants and Jacket was recorded between December 2000 and March 2001.
 The band began proper tracking for drums not long after pre-production at Larrabee Studios West and Cello Studios in Hollywood.
 The working relationship with producer Jerry Finn had been so fruitful that the same team was largely engaged for Take Off Your Pants and Jacket, with Finn producing and Joe McGrath engineering.
 Barker recorded his drum parts in "two or three days" while DeLonge and Hoppus watched television upstairs.
 Barker recorded the songs from memory with no scratch tracks, largely in one take; Take Off was the first time he enabled a click track while recording to ensure timing.
 When the drums were finished, the band returned to San Diego to record the majority of Take Off Your Pants and Jacket at Signature Sound, where they had also recorded its predecessor.
 While the band worked with few days off, the sessions also proved to be memorable: "We took long dinner breaks, ate Sombrero burritos, watched Family Guy and Mr. Show, and laughed way too hard," said Hoppus.
-When MCA Records executives traveled to San Diego to hear the highly anticipated follow-up, the trio only played them joke songs—"Fuck a Dog" and "When You Fucked Hitler" (the subject of which later changed to a grandfather)—and the team responded incredulously: "[they] lost it," said DeLonge.
-MCA put pressure on the band to maintain the sound that made Enema of the State sell millions; as a result, DeLonge believed the album took no "creative leaps [or] bounds."
-As such, DeLonge felt creatively stifled and was privately "bummed out" with the label's limitations.